Boemska/h54s/README.md

   }
 });
 ```
+>`tablesObj` is instance of h54s.Tables.
+Should be `null` if you are not sending anything.

 >`err` is a custom javascript Error object with one extra field - type.

 >`err.type` could be "loginError", "notLoggedinError", "parseError", "sasError", or http response text if ajax request failed.